toyosichristie/LITA-CAPSTONE-SALESDATA/README.md

 - Summarize total sales by product, region and month using pivot tables.
 - Use Excel formulas to calculate Metrics such as average sales per product and total revenue by region.
-- Write SQL queriesto extract key insights.
+- Write SQL queries to extract key insights.
 - Create a Power Bi dashboard that visualises the insights found in Excel and SQL.

  ### Data Analysis
   Here the line of codes, functions, queries, DAX expressions used during the analysis

+--- Pivot Tables Visualisation
   ![image](https://github.com/user-attachments/assets/8fb64504-0fda-481a-95a9-5465710dc1cd)

 ![image](https://github.com/user-attachments/assets/9e930c7d-d7af-42c1-ad7b-f1e95e4e9bb5)